Permanent Structured Cooperation: NATO

-About four-fifths of PESCO members are also member states of NATO.
-One EU state (Denmark) is a member of NATO but not a member of PESCO.
 While PESCO was formed in part due to doubts over the United States' commitment to NATO, officials stress that PESCO will be complementary to NATO security rather than in competition with it.
 NATO Secretary General Jens Stoltenberg also highlighted how Military Mobility is a key example of NATO and EU co-operation.

-German defence Minister Annegret Kramp-Karrenbauer (CDU) described third-country participation in PESCO as a “breakthrough”, which also meant an “impulse” for cooperation between the EU and NATO.

 Criticism and lobbying by the United States

 The United States has voiced concerns and published 'warnings' about PESCO several times, which many analysts believe to be a sign that the United States fears a loss of influence in Europe, as a militarily self-sufficient EU would make NATO increasingly irrelevant.
 Alongside better military cooperation, PESCO also seeks to enhance the defence industry of member states and create jobs within the EU, which several US politicians have criticised over fears of losing revenue from EU states (on average, the United States sells over €1 billion in weapons to EU countries per year).
 According to Françoise Grossetête, a member of the European Parliament from 1994 to 2019, the US is lobbying strongly against increased military cooperation between EU member states, going as far as to directly invite MEPs to 'private dinners' to try to convince them to vote against any directives or laws that would seek to strengthen military cooperation within the EU.

 Despite opposition to PESCO, the United States expressed its desire to participate in the Military Mobility project in 2021.
 European analysts have suggested that this might pose an attempt to undermine an independent European defence policy from within.

+In 2025, Hungary has expressed skepticism toward PESCO initiatives, favoring bilateral defense procurements and national industrial development.
+The Hungarian government's 2025 strategy emphasized maintaining autonomous defense capabilities through programs such as Zrínyi 2026, which aims to reduce reliance on supranational EU military structures.